btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 If you go one step further and release your imagination then it won't take much to actually see yourself riding the roads and paths shown in the visual display.

-The web site I am referring to is called  [Impressions from bicycle travels](https://impressions.bicyclingaroundtheworld.nl/) Go ahead and make a visit.
+The web site I am referring to is called  [Impressions from bicycle travels](https://impressions.bicyclingaroundtheworld.nl/){:target="_blank" rel="nofollow"}
+Go ahead and make a visit.
 You might just be surprised at how enjoyable the site is and how well it conveys some of what bicycle touring is all about!
 Once you've checked out the web site feel free to come back and obtain some more information from the Bike Touring World website about how to [Get Started with your first bicycle touring adventure](https://biketouringworld.com/go-bike-touring.html)